otabuzzman/z80/README.md

 ## Usage example Swift

-Add this repository as a package into Xcode or Swift Playgrounds 4 app project.
+Add repository as a package to a Swift project.

 ```swift
 ```

+### Run Swift test suite

+- Open terminal window on MacOS, Linos or Winos
+- Clone repository and CWD into TL folder
+- Exec `swift test` command

 ## Status